 - Redesigning a live site, or otherwise making large-scale changes to it.

 - Performing troubleshooting, to fix a hack, error, or other issue.

 - Creating a site for a client, to keep it private but enable collaboration and feedback.

 What’s more, you can create a permanently private local site, or make a copy of a live site so you have a version you can play around with.
 Once you’re happy with the changes to your local site, you can even upload them back to your live site (I’ll talk more about this later on).

 Of course, to set up a local site you’ll need the right tool.
 There are lots of options available, including third-party solutions and applications offered by your hosting provider.
 Next up, let’s take a look at one of those tools.

-If you’re looking to create a local WordPress website, you can’t go wrong with Local by Flywheel.
+If you’re looking to create a local WordPress website, you can’t go wrong with Local.